viant/dbsync/README.md

 While there are many database solutions providing replication within the same vendor, this project provides SQL based cross database vendor data synchronization.
 You may easily synchronize small or large(billions+ records) tables/views in a cost effective way.
-This is achieved by both determining the smallest changed dataset and by dividing dataset in the partition or/and a smaller chunks.
+This is achieved by both determining the smallest changed dataset and by dividing dataset in the partition or smaller chunks.

 ### Introduction